 "Compare this section with similar requirements in the recently enacted Indiana law, IND, STAT, ANN.
 (Burns Supp.
-1949) which reads: "When any person is charged with a criminal offense except the crime of murder or manslaughter, or rape on a female child under the age of twelve or has been convicted of or has pleaded guilty to such offense and has been placed on probation, or has been convicted or pleaded guilty to such offense but has eather that and it thell answer that such serves is a criminal served but has not yet been sentenced, and it shall appear that such person is a criminal sexual but has not yet been sentenced, and it shall appear that such person is a criminal sexual psychopathic person, then the prosecuting attorney of such county, or someone on behalf of the person charged, may file with the derk of the court in the same proceeding wherein such person stands charged with, or has been convicted of, or has plead guilty to, such criminal offense, a statement in writing setting forth facts tending to show that such person is a criminal psychopathic person."
-Note that the prosecuting attorney or someone on behalf of the person charged may file the petition, whereas the Missouri law permits only the attorney to file.
+1949) which reads: "When any person is charged with a criminal offense except the crime of murder or manslaughter, or rape on a female child under the age of twelve or has been convicted of or has pleaded guilty to such offense and but he plead an applying as her here convicted on a polytical with the plead of the probability or the formal convicted of the plead of the and has been placed on probation, or has been convicted or pleaded guilty to such offense but has not yet been sentenced, and it shall appear that such person is a criminal sexual but has not yet been sentenced, and it snall appear that such person is a criminal sexual psychopathic person, then the prosecuting attorney of such county, or someone on behalf of the person charged, may file with the clerk of the court in the same proceeding wherein such person stands charged with, or has been convicted of, or has plead guilty to criminal offense, a statement in writing setting forth facts tending to show that such person is a criminal psychopathic person."
+Note that the prosecuting attorney or someone on behalf of the person charged may file the pertition, whereas the Missouri law permits only the attorney to file the both stanters it is estential that the person be charged with only the attorney to file.
 In both statutes it is essential that the person be charged with an offense as a prerequisite to institution of commitment proceedings.
-Under the Indiana. an offense as a prerequisite to institution of commitment proceedings.
-Under the Indiana, California, and Minnesota statutes, first offenders as well as recividists may be com-California, and Minnesola statutes, nrst offenders as well as recividists may be com-mitted.
-Some states require prior conviction of sex offenses, and as indicated in the Missouri law, proof of the continued existence of such condition for a period of time is a prerequisite.
+Under the Indiana, an one see as a percequisite to institution of community processings.
+One of the community is a prerequisite.
 It may be said that proof of prior conviction is an important aid to the court in determining the defendant's mental state, but such a requirement seems ancillary rather than essential to a determination of the question.

 "Neb.
 Laws (1949) c.
 294. "Mo.
-Rev. STAT.
+Rev. Stat.
 (1949) § 202.720(1).

 to make such examination.33 Most statutes of this type have incorporated similar provisions for medical examination by two physicians who shall submit reports of their finding and conclusions.
-Usually any licensed physician is considered competent to make such an examination, though as a practical matter he may lack the experience necessary to thoroughly analyze this type of offender.34 Judges in Indiana have already commented upon the scarcity of competent examiners, especially in smaller communities.35 In Illinois, the statute provides for examination by two psychiatrists, however the Chicago Bar Association's suggested revision calls for additional requirements for examining psychiatrists to insure appointment of skilled men and to reduce the chances of judicial appointments based on patronage.
+Usually any licensed physician is considered competent to make such an examination, though as a practical matter he may lack the experience necessary to thoroughly analyze this type of offender.34 Judges in Indiana have already commented upon the scarcity of competent examiners, especially in smaller communities.
+35 In Illinois, the statute provides for examination by two psychiatrists, however the Chicago Bar Association's suggested revision calls for additional requirements for examining psychiatrists to insure appointment of skilled men and to reduce the chances of judicial appointments based on patronage.
 It might also be feasible to provide for a permanent psychiatric board to examine the individual cases or at least supervise the appointment of qualified examiners.
-Continuity in personnel of the examiners would make it possible for a group of individuals to specialize in the study of sex offenses, to improve scientific and procedural methods of examination, and develop understanding of the nature of the mental disorders encompassed by the statute.36 If the Missouri law had made selection of a qualified psychiatrist mandatory instead of permissive, the procedure would have been about as workable as any suggested to this date.
+Continuity in personnel of the examiners would make it possible for a group of individuals to specialize in the study of sex offenses, to improve scientific and procedural methods of examination, and develop understanding of the nature of the mental disorders encompassed by the statute.
+30 If the Missouri law had made selection of a qualified psychiatrist mandatory instead of permissive, the procedure would have been about as workable as any suggested to this date.